Vidvox/hap/README.md

 HAP is a family of video codecs which perform decompression using a computer's graphics hardware, substantially reducing the CPU usage necessary to play video — this is useful in situations where CPU power is a limiting factor, such as when working with multiple high resolution videos in real-time.

-About HAP
+Using HAP
 ----

-More information about HAP as well as resources for users and developers are available on the [HAP site](http://hap.video).
+Please visit the [HAP site](http://hap.video) for links to encoders and more information about HAP as well as resources for developers.

 Specification and Reference Source